9 Aerial Yoga Poses For All Levels: The Amazing Benefits Of Anti-Gravity Yoga Asanas

-Are you an experienced yogi looking to add some fun and freshness to your practice?
+Are you an experienced yogi looking to add some fun and freshness to your yoga practice?
 Or are you a beginner struggling to hold the plank pose and downward dog?
 Either way, why not switch up your practice with some aerial yoga poses?

 Aerial yoga, also often referred to as anti-gravity yoga, is one of the most accessible (and fun) styles of modern yoga, as it can be tailored to your fitness level and experience.